Message from the Chairman

 ● Education Committee - Committed to young workforce development by creating and fostering connections between business and education communities.
 Encourages mentoring partnerships; chaired by Debbie Grogan of First Source Federal Credit Union.

 ● Honor America Days Committee - Organizes major events (Parade and Symphony Pops Concert the last Saturday in July).
 Publicizes and promotes a multitude of citywide events and activities during Rome’s annual Honor America Days Celebration, in the July-August time frame, which helps boost pride, promote patriotism, and generate business; chaired by Jackie Izzo.

-● Silent Auction Committee - Plans, organizes and presents an event that is the major fund raiser for the Honor America Days Celebration that involves hundreds of area businesses, organizations and individuals who generously donate items for the auction; chaired by Ann Pohl of NBT Bank.
+● Silent Auction Committee - Plans, organizes and presents an event that is the major fund raiser for the Honor America Days Celebration that involves hundreds of area businesses, organizations and individuals who generously donate items for the auction.

 ● Golf Committee - Organizes an annual golf outing to give members the opportunity to network with other members in a social setting.
 Recent outings have raised money for the Rome Community Foundation, Kennedy Arena, Rome Capitol Theatre, Rome Art and Community Center, Jervis Library, Rome Historical Society and the Henry P. Smith American Legion Post; chaired by Wes Cupp of Rome Country Club.

 ● In response to current issues, the Chamber Board of Directors also creates short-term ad hoc committees, as needed, to address concerns and opportunities that may have a direct bearing on the membership’s ability to conduct business.